 At least once a year, a "tabletop" testing exercise must be performed by your IT provider and key internal stakeholders to make certain that disaster recovery processes are working as they should and that everyone knows what to do in the event of an IT disaster.

-It is important that each member of your recovery team be involved each year in the testing and know what’s expected for each to do in the event of an actual IT disaster.
+Because disaster recovery plans are only as good as your staff can make them, each member of your recovery team should be involved in the testing each year and everyone should know what’s expected of them in the event of an actual IT disaster.